jimmy-dsi/apollo-spc/COMPILING-Windows.md

 $env:DOTNET_CLI_TELEMETRY_OPTOUT = 1
 ```

 Now you're ready to install the dotnet SDK for Windows.
-First, download from the official dotnet SDK link:
+Download from the official dotnet SDK link:
 https://builds.dotnet.microsoft.com/dotnet/Sdk/9.0.305/dotnet-sdk-9.0.305-win-x64.exe

 Open the setup exe and follow the prompts until the installation is complete.

 ## Installing the Visual Studio C++ Workload

 The **play** app utilizes dotnet's Ahead-Of-Time (AOT) compilation features.
-In order to build projects which use these features, you will first need to download and install Visual Studio 2022 if you haven't already.
+In order to build projects using these features, you will first need to download and install Visual Studio 2022 if you haven't already.

 If you already have Visual Studio 2022, create or open up any project, go to the "Tools" menu in the top menu bar and click on "Get Tools and Features..."
 (This should be the very first item in the drop-down menu).